gizburdt/cuztom/readme.md

 ## Changelog
 You can see the full changelog <a href="https://github.com/gizburdt/wp-cuztom/wiki/Changelog">here</a>.

+###2.9.15
+* Fixed: Show admin column for radios showed "Array" as value

 ###2.9.14
 * Improvement: Remove add_action('init', '*') form the code.
 Now use your own wrapper function and add_action.